 For the first 47 years of my life, the Ten Commandments really didn’t mean that much to me.
 They were just one of the teachings of the church that I had learned along the way.
 They were referred to in sermons or in Scripture from time to time.

-Then, 11 years ago, I was sitting with 180 other men at a men’s program called “That Man is You.”
+Then, in 2009, I was sitting with 180 other men at a men’s program called “That Man is You.”
 Steve Bollman was the presenter and he told a story that changed my life, and hopefully will change yours too.

 Steve and a group of colleagues, who were very successful in the financial world, were meeting for dinner one night.
 When Steve arrived, the conversation was already underway.
 They were talking about whether one of the men at the table was a “good guy.”
 Let’s call him Tim.

 Tim had claimed to be a good guy and the other men, being competitive in nature, challenged him and asked how he knew he was a good guy.
 As any good finance professionals would do, they decided they needed a good way to measure just how good of a guy Tim was.
 After some discussion someone suggested they use the Ten Commandments, and everyone agreed.

 What happened next was what really caught my attention.
 To measure Tim, they needed a list of the Commandments.
 This was before cell phones, so it was up to the men to come up with the list themselves.
 They looked at each other asking, “Do you know the Ten Commandments.”